penberg/awesome-databases/foundationdb.md

 * Millions of requests per second
 * Petabyte/exabyte range of data

-The scalability, high availability, and fault tolerance properties have been addressed by NoSQL systems such as Apache Cassandra, MongoDB, and CouchBase already a decade ago, but with _eventual consistency_ model, which the authors argue to pushe complexity to application developers who have to manage concurrent updates.
+Fault tolerance, high availability, and scalability have been addressed by NoSQL systems such as Apache Cassandra, MongoDB, and CouchBase a decade ago.
+However, these NoSQL systems solve the problem with _eventual consistency_ model, which the authors argue to pushe complexity to application developers who have to manage concurrent updates.
-FoundationDB attempts to bridge this gap by providing serializable transactions that scale for _read-mostly_ workloads.
+FoundationDB, on the other hand, attempts to bridge this gap by providing serializable transactions that scale for _read-mostly_ workloads.
 The authors also note that existing NoSQL systems such as Apache Cassandra, MongoDB, and CouchBase have also recently added some support for ACID, and even SQL.

 ## Design